elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/variables.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A variable name is always camelCase and should begin with a noun to differentiate variables from functions, which normally should begin with a verb.</div>
+  <div><strong>Interview Response:</strong> A variable name is always camelCase and should begin with a noun to differentiate variables from functions, which generally should begin with a verb.</div>
   </div>
 </details>